Nepal Parliament Faces Tensions Over Teachers’ and Doctors’ Demands

-Hitraj Pandey, CPN (Maoist Centre) Chief Whip, speaking in Parliament about teachers' demands
+Hitraj Pandey, CPN (Maoist Centre) Chief Whip, speaking in Parliament about teachers' demands.
+Nepal Parliament session with teachers and doctors protest discussion

 Hitraj Pandey, Chief Whip of the CPN (Maoist Centre), leads opposition call for urgent discussion on teachers' protest in Parliament.